Loading...

 An adult Great Pyrenees on a normal activity level eats around 1375–1650 g per day, or about 9.6 kg per week.
 That baseline represents 2.5–3% of body weight and should be adjusted for age, activity, and neuter status.
 Weigh your dog weekly and fine-tune the ration if you notice unexpected weight gain or loss.
 The calculator below factors in all these parameters automatically.

 Yes.
-Lamb is a fat-rich protein that works well as the muscle-meat base (70% of the ration in classic BARF, per Dr. Billinghurst's methodology).
+Lamb is a fat-rich protein that works well as the muscle-meat base (70% of the ration in classic BARF).
 Rotate protein sources across the week — ideally 3–4 different proteins — for complete amino-acid and micronutrient coverage.
 Introduce each new protein gradually over 3–5 days to monitor for any digestive sensitivity.

 Aim for 10% of the daily ration as raw meaty bones — roughly 138 g per day for an adult Great Pyrenees.
 Choose raw bones sized to the dog's jaw and never feed cooked bones (they splinter into dangerous shards).
 As recommended by FEDIAF, raw meaty bones provide calcium and phosphorus in a naturally balanced 1.2:1 ratio.